Demystification of Learning Disabilities

 “You really see them perk up.
 Over time you begin to see a burst of empowerment, intrinsic motivation, and optimism.”

-– Susan Howison, Wilson® Partner Trainer and Tutorial Teacher
+– Susan Howison, Director of Admissions, Wilson® Credentialed Trainer and Fundations® Facilitator

 For each student, demystification begins with a direct and open conversation about the learning disabilities that brought them to Churchill.
 This dialogue continues throughout the student’s time here, and is something they carry on with them to high school, college, and their careers.